 Only seven per cent of books are available in large print, unabridged audio and braille, including titles available in these formats as eBooks (RNIB 2011b).
 That means that 93 per cent of books are not fully accessible to blind and partially sighted people.

-We are changing the story
+We’re changing the story

-The good news is that RNIB is already working at changing the story for blind and partially sighted people and opening up the world of reading for everyone.
+We are working at changing the story for blind and partially sighted people and opening up the world of reading for everyone.